Adam Batirov

 Adam is the younger brother of two-time Olympic Champion Mavlet Batirov.
 After winning 2016 World Wrestling Olympic Qualification Tournament 1, he competed for Bahrain which led to its qualification for the 2016 Summer Olympics.
 There he lost in the first round to Ikhtiyor Navruzov from Uzbekistan.

-At the World Championships 2018, he placed second, in the final match he lost to his countryman Magomedrasul Gazimagomedov by scores.
+At the 2018 World Championships, he placed second, in the final match he lost to his countryman Magomedrasul Gazimagomedov by scores.